devcode1981/File-Provider-Storage/doc/howto/prometheus.md

 1. At bottom of the page you will find a list of secrets, with one named `default`.
 Click on it to view it, you will need these values later.

-1. Go to CI/CD -> Kubernetes, and add a cluster.
+1. In your GitLab instance, go to Operations -> Kubernetes, and add a cluster.
 Select the option to add an existing cluster.

 1. Enter any value for the `Kubernetes cluster name`.